 Best and worst home insurance

-Our short video explains the three steps you should take in order to find the best policy for you.
+Our short video shows three steps to help you find the best home insurance policy for you.

 We scrutinised the standard contents insurance and buildings insurance policies of 31 providers, and combined our analysis with feedback from thousands of customers.